 A great website, low prices, and a wide selection of products – these things draw in shoppers.
 But even more important is your customer service.
 Because if your customer service stinks, shoppers aren’t likely to buy from you – at least, not more than once.
+Customer satisfaction is key!

-The good news is that it’s possible to almost guarantee customer satisfaction when running an ecommerce business.
+The good news is that it’s possible to almost guarantee customer satisfaction when running an e-commerce business.
 Many of the same principles that apply to physical stores also apply to online ones.